 The ROC curve is a graph that provides the c-statistic value.
 The ROC curve graphs the predictive accuracy of a logistic regression model.

 Related measures are measures that address either the same topic or the same population.
 This term is used when considering harmonization.
-Refer to Competing Measures.
+See also Competing Measures.

 Reliability (Scientific Acceptability of measure properties subcriterion)